roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  I know I make them sound bad, but in my mind, they were not stereotypical black women.
 Sure, they blasted their music day in and day out.
 Sure, sometimes, they laid around all day and smoked weed all day.
 Sure, they might be involved in criminal activities.
 But they were normal women, not caricatures.
 I had never met anyone like them.
 They didn't fit into any stereotype.
 They were independent black women.

  Sydni had bought my old house, and had her friends move in there.
 When the housing board in the neighborhood raised a fuss, Sydni simply bought her way onto the board, eventually taking it over.
 She would not be denied, and soon, people all over the neighborhood were moving, as if terrified for some reason.
 As if someone had threatened them into moving.
 Soon, our entire neighborhood was full of black women.
 There were even big black bodyguards all over the place, as if there was someone here that needed protecting.
 It reminded me of those movies where a criminal kingpin would always be surrounded by bodyguards.
 I knew Sydni and Monique were going places in the criminal underworld if they had reached the point where they needed protection.
 I raised one last question, asking Sydni if I should be worried.
 But as she rode my cock in her tighter than tight pussy, her huge black breasts bouncing all over, she laughed, as if the question was a joke, and she confidently said no. That was all I needed to hear.
 If she wasn't worried, I wasn't either.
 Like I said before, I think she knew that I knew what they were up to, so when she asked for access to my bank account, we both knew the reason.
 We both knew that if I said yes, all the money I had earned for my hard work and dedication would be used to help fund these girls budding criminal empire.
 But if I got to have threesomes with insanely sexy black women every day, it would be worth it.
 That was how Monique and Sydni gained full access to my small fortune.
 That was how my small fortune was used to fund the criminal actions of two sexy black women.
-Report_Story #12
+2